Avoiding Workplace Hazards

 In many occupations, workers repeat the same tasks day in and day out.
 Depending upon the situation, sometimes these repetitive tasks may require little thought and effort.
 At times, repetitive work can reduce awareness –replacing the attentiveness displayed when the job was new and interesting.
 If job safety is not mentioned from time to time, there is a risk that the odds of a work related accident will increase.
 Are you aware of the hazards at your worksite?

-On the job accidents can occur in a split second.
-When a work related accident occurs, it can be disabling and even deadly.
+On the job, workplace accidents can occur in a split second.
+When a workplace accident occurs, it can be disabling and even deadly.
 While workers employed in industrial environments and/or who work around heavy equipment may be at risk for serious personal injury, we should all be aware of our work environment and the most common job hazards.

 - On the Job Work Activity